Monmouth Beach Hotel — “Summer White House”

-A President of the United States of America did visit Monmouth Beach or what it was to become (the area was officially part of Ocean Twp. from 1849 to 1906).
+A former President of the United States of America did visit Monmouth Beach or what it was to become (the area was officially part of Ocean Twp. from 1849 to 1906).
+All three local daily newspapers of the age -– the Long Branch Daily Record, Red Bank Daily Register and Asbury Park Press -– have reports about the ex-POTUS stay in Monmouth Beach.

-Thus, by some indications an early “Summer White House” may well have been in “Monmouth Beach.”
+So it appears that an early “Summer White House” may well have been in “Monmouth Beach.”
+There are also reports of his summering in Long Branch and Sea Bright.
 President Harrison — who served from 1889 to 1893 — owned a 10,000 square-foot custom-built mansion in Indianapolis at the time.
 Today it’s his presidential museum.
-He prevailed in the narrow 1888 US presidential race by winning the Electoral College but losing the popular vote (sound familiar?)
+In the 1888 US Presidential Election, he ran the last of the “front porch” campaigns and narrowly prevailed — winning the Electoral College but losing the popular vote (sound familiar?)

 Monmouth Beach Clubhouse Hotel — HISTORY and PHOTOS

-Harrison had plenty of responsibility and prestige before his presidency.
-He had considerable success as a Civil War general, US senator, and prosperous Indiana lawyer.
-But his grandfather was William Henry Harrison (the nation’s ninth president in 1841) and his great-grandfather (also Benjamin Harrison) signed the Declaration of Independence in 1776.
+Ohio born in August 1883, Harrison had a record of responsibility and prestige before his presidency.
+Driven and successful all his life — a Civil War general, US senator, and prosperous Indiana lawyer — he also had a lofty pedigree.
+His grandfather, William Henry Harrison, was the nation’s ninth president in 1841 and his great-grandfather (also Benjamin Harrison) signed the Declaration of Independence in 1776.

-Among his distinctions in office: Harrison is the only President to serve between the two terms of another (those of Grover Cleveland); he opened Ellis Island and was an early advocate for voting rights; 6 states joined the Union during his term, most ever; he was the last president to wear a beard (five of the previous seven had them); and the first to have electricity in the White House; his wife died in 1892 while he was campaigning for re-election (he lost the race by 3% out of 12 million votes cast).
+Among his distinctions in office: Harrison is the only President to serve between the two terms of another (those of Grover Cleveland); he opened Ellis Island and was an early advocate for voting rights; 6 states joined the Union during his term, most ever; he was the last president to wear a beard (five of the previous seven had them) and the first to have his voice recorded; and the first to have electricity in the White House.
+His wife died while he was campaigning for re-election in 1892 (losing by just 3% out of 12 million votes cast).

+A gifted speaker — the larger the crowd the more effective he became.
 Democrats called him “Little Ben.”
-At 5 feet, 6 inches in height he only tops one other President, James Madison was shorter by 2 inches.
+At 5 feet, 6 inches, he tops just one other president (James Madison was shorter by 2 inches).
 And even with all his love of our shore area, he never carried New Jersey, losing the state in both presidential races.
 President Harrison died in March 1901 in Indianapolis at age 67.

 According to a July 1897 New York Times report, President William McKinley was scheduled to stay at the clubhouse hotel that summer as a guest of the Houghtons, the owners.
 I couldn’t confirm he made the visit.
 According to a July 1902 Waterbury Evening Post story, President Teddy Roosevelt passed through Monmouth Beach by train where a crowd at the station cheered him and waved flags.
 With the president was his wife Alice, NJ Governor Franklin Murphy, and US Senator John Kean — all on the way to see the national guard encampment at Sea Girt.